rht-labs-events/summit-lab-2018-doc/scenario0/README.md

 :exclamation: Important Note:

-*_Openshift consumes etcd as external service.
-There are scenarios when despite the fact that etcd show healthy status, cluster will not be working.
-This usually happens when cluster looses conectivity to the etcd cluster.
+*_The Openshift Container Platform consumes etcd as an external service.
+There are scenarios when despite the fact that etcd shows a healthy status, the OCP cluster will not be working.
+This usually happens when OCP cluster looses connectivity to the etcd cluster.
 This might happen because of firewalls, certificates or any other reason.
-For this reason you should always smoke test your cluster with "noise makers" to make sure you can use mutating API calls_*
+For this reason the OpenShift cluster should always be smoke tested with "noise makers" to make sure mutating API calls work_*

 Manual commands are useful if `etcd` goes to Read-Only mode (when quorum is lost).
-In this case, the UI monitoring of the platform may be lost as some of those tools uses mutating api calls, which requires a healthy `etcd` cluster to function properly.
+In this case, the UI monitoring of the platform may be lost as some of those tools uses mutating api calls which requires a healthy `etcd` cluster to function properly.

 Next, we will take a closer look at what happens when one etcd node is lost.